Where's My Refund?

 Next year consider using e-File and have your refund deposited directly into your bank account if you would like to receive your refund faster.

 - If you requested your tax refund be deposited into your bank account but you (or your tax preparer) entered your bank account numbers incorrectly into your tax preparation software, or we keyed your bank account numbers incorrectly from your paper tax return, the bank will not be able to process the deposit.
-When this occurs they notify us and we will manually re-issue your refund as a paper check.
+When this occurs the bank notifies us and we will manually re-issue your refund as a check.
 This process could take up to 2 weeks between the time we receive notification from the bank and when you receive the paper check.

 - As noted above, to reduce the risk of refund fraud, the Department uses various processes to validate refunds prior to issuance.
 These additional processes could delay the receipt of your refund.